 Verifying of success of removal of brown water

 Please note that the water may be darker than before after installation.
-Existing corrosion must be rinsed out to achieve improvement.
+Existing rust must be rinsed out to achieve improvement.
 To support and accelerate this process, you should fully open and flush the water during the first few days after installation.
 The best way is to use a tap at the end of the pipe.
 In this way, flushing of the entire pipeline is done.
 Or you flush the pipe, where the problem is biggest.

 In bigger and more complex applications (big apartment buildings, hotels, hospitals), we have customers who give us the order, to execute the cleaning and monitoring tasks.